terraform-ibm-modules/documentation/docs/tests.md

     Use the `RunTestUpgrade()` test helper to help determine compatibility with earlier module versions.

   ?> **Tip**: If you're working on the first PR for a module, skip the upgrade in `pr_test.go` because you can't run an upgrade test until the initial module code is merged to the main branch.
 To skip the test, include `SKIP UPGRADE TEST` in the commit message.
 Include information about why you're skipping the test.
+If you realise that you no longer want to skip the upgrade test in the PR, comment `UNSKIP UPGRADE TEST` in the commit message.

 - **IBM Cloud Schematics test**